AlessandroCaula/fullstack_open/part4/README.md

 ```

 You are bound to run into problems while writing tests.
 Remember the things that we learned about debugging in part 3.
 You can print things to the console with `console.log` even during test execution.

+#### 4.5: Helper Functions and Unit Tests, step 3

+Define a new `favoriteBlog` function that receives a list of blogs as a parameter.
+The function returns the blog with the most likes.
+If there are multiple favorites, it is sufficient for the function to return any one of them.

+__NB__ when you are comparing objects, the [deepStrictEqual](https://nodejs.org/api/assert.html#assertdeepstrictequalactual-expected-message) method is probably what you want to use, as it ensures that the objects have the same attributes.
+For differences between various assert module functions, you can refer to [this Stack Overflow answer](https://stackoverflow.com/questions/16745855/difference-between-equal-deep-equal-and-strict-equal/73937068#73937068).

+Write the tests for this exercise inside of a new _describe_ block.
+Do the same for the remaining exercises as well.